CICD Analysis explained

 CICD Analysis: this article explains the CICD analysis (ABCD analysis in Dutch) in a practical way.
+We discuss what the CICD analysis is, why it falls under meso marketing, what the disadvantage of the model is and what the various sub-analyses entail (customer analysis, industry analysis, competitor analysis and distribution analysis).
 After reading you will have a basic understanding of this marketing tool.
+Enjoy reading!

 What is the CICD analysis?